yetulaxman/linux-2/_tutorials/03-docker-volumes.md

 **Docker Volume**: You can use a named or anonymous volume to store external data.
 When you choose to use this type of volume, a new directory is created within Docker’s storage directory on the host machine and Docker manages that directory’s contents.

-docker volumes can be created in three different ways.
+Docker volumes can be created in three different ways:

 * By explicitly creating it with the `docker volume create <volume_name>` command
 * By creating a named volume at container creation time with `docker container run -d -v DataVolume:/opt/app/data ...`